GregoryAshton/PH3010_advanced_python/README.md

 This is the repository for the Advanced Python element of PH3010.

-Thanks to Rahmah Mackie for help writing these notes and fixing the many confusing explanations.
+Thanks to Rahmah Mackie for help reviewing the course and improving the many confusing explanations.

 ## Guides
 **Before the first session of the course**, you should read over the